Scalingo/documentation/_posts/databases/2000-01-01-scalingo-mongodb-addon.md

 want the certificate to be trust-able, you need to download our certification authority certificate and specify it to the MongoDB CLI tool.

+If you want to force connections to your database to use TLS, just head to the database dashboard and click on the toggle button:

+TODO: Screenshot

+Note that you must have configured your application to use TLS when connecting to the database.

 ### Download the CA certificate

 The certificate of our certification authority is available on the database